 We had some friends that moved to Vietnam with APAX and recommended the program for us.
 Once we decided it was right for us, we went to their website and applied.

 Once they reviewed our information they got back to us with a time for a Skype interview.
 This was all done within a week and it was communicated very well through email.
 The Skype interview was quick.
 It lasted for about 15 minutes and they asked questions such as: Why APAX?
 What is your experience?
 Tell us about yourselves....etc.
 The interview was very relaxed.

 After we had the interview within a few days they responded with their answer (which is most often a yes) and then they asked when we would like to start training.

-They are flexible and allow you to choose when you would like to start
+They allow you to choose when you would like to start.

 We decided on a date and we booked our flights and sent our flight details to their contacts so that they had confirmation that we were coming.